 That brings us to option 2.
 For SCORM modules that do not call the complete event we introduced the option to Mark modules as completed on Complete/Pass/Fail.
 Complete/Pass/Fail is another event that the SCORM module can possibly call.
 Some SCORM modules call this event when the lesson is first loaded or after the first question, causing the lesson to finish early.
 That is why it is off by default.

 - Hover over the SCORM module.

-- Select the pencil icon, labelled Edit Module.
+- Select the pencil icon, labeled Edit Module.

 When you are done, click save.

-Make sure to preview your lesson before you schedule it to users!
-This is best practice for non SCORM lessons but essential for SCORM lessons.
+Make sure to preview your lesson before you schedule it out to users!
+This is best practice for non-SCORM lessons but essential for SCORM lessons.

 1. Don't use SCORM.

-This isn't an option for everyone but, If you can, try and use Velpic's other modules including Velpic Modules, Video Modules and Document Modules.
+This isn't an option for everyone but, If you can, try and use Damstra Learning's other modules including Damstra Learning Modules, Video Modules, and Document Modules.
 We designed these modules to address some of the problems users have with SCORM modules.
 We also support a wide range of question formats including feedback on each incorrect answer for example.